kungfoome/argocd-addons/README.md

 ```

 Copy this command and exit the dind container.
 You can then run those commands to remove and cleanup anything that was done from the localhost and start from a clean slate.

+# Tutorial

+## Simple Apps

+In this tutorial you will deploy simple ArgoCD applications.
+This is a very manual process and you will quickly see the disadvantages to using this method.

+## App of Apps

+In this tutorial you will deploy the same applications as the simple applications, but we will do it a more gitops way.
+While this is a much better pattern, you will quickly see that this doesn't scale very well if you are dealing with more than a handful of clusters.

+## AppSets

+In this tutorial you will see how we can easily scale and some best practices so that you can effectively manage 100s of clusters.
+While there are still some ArgoCD limitations, this can scale very well from management perspective.

+## App of AppSets

+In this tutorial we will fill in the missing piece to make using AppSets fulling gitops, but in a way that is still managable and without Kargo.